For high school counsellors

-We want high school counsellors like you to feel ready and equipped to advise your students on all things UBC.
+We want high school counsellors and school representatives like you to feel ready and equipped to advise your students on all things UBC.
 On this page, you’ll find everything you need to get started, including access to our Prospective Undergraduate Student Guide, links to online resources, and information about upcoming events.

 Learn more about UBC’s two distinctive campuses, explore the wide range of degree programs and specializations, and get a sense of the University’s admission requirements and application process in this year’s Student Guide.